Jaded-Encoding-Thaumaturgy/JET-guide/docs/installation/standard.md

         === "Debian"

-            1. The Vapoursynth is available in the [deb-multimedia repository](https://www.deb-multimedia.org/).
+            1. The Vapoursynth is available in the [deb-multimedia repository][deb-multimedia].
             Follow the instructions on their site to add the repository to your system.
-            3. Update your package manager:
+            2. Update your package manager:
             ```bash
             sudo apt update
             ```

-            4. Install Vapoursynth:
+            3. Install Vapoursynth:
             ```bash
             sudo apt install vapoursynth
             ```